The reform of health, social and rescue services

 - Updated Covid-19 testing instructions for families with children

-- Instruction to a person tested for COVID-19
+- Instruction to a person tested for coronavirus disease

 - Multilingual counselling

 The symptoms of coronavirus disease are similar to the flu and stomach upset.
 Symptoms of the infection may include fever, cough, headache, nausea, diarrhea, unusual tiredness, muscle pain, sore throat, runny nose, shortness of breath, or loss of smell or taste.